Skip to content

 2. build-wheel — builds the Python wheel via uv build --wheel (platform-independent).

-5. publish — collects all artifacts, extracts the release notes from CHANGELOG.md, and creates a GitHub Release with the wheel, RPM, and DEB attached.
+5. publish — collects all artifacts, extracts the release notes from CHANGELOG.md, and creates a GitHub Release with the wheel, RPMs, and DEBs attached.

 See docs/ways-of-working.md for the full release step-by-step.